 Wren Wallis is a writer of speculative fiction who lives in eastern Massachusetts.
-Her short fiction has appeared in Beneath Ceaseless Skies, Daily Science Fiction, Lackington’s, and the Alliteration Ink anthology No Shit, There I Was.
+Her short fiction has appeared in Shimmer, Beneath Ceaseless Skies, Daily Science Fiction, Lackington’s, and the anthologies Skies of Wonder, Skies of Danger and No Shit, There I Was.
 She is a member of Codex and a 2016 graduate of the Viable Paradise writing workshop.

 Other interests include (but are not limited to): MMOs and persistent synthetic worlds, crosswords and other sorts of puzzles, medieval mysticism and sainthood, dead languages, invented languages, languages generally, distance running, knitting, plagues, space, cooking, and having more time.